 If negative thoughts had a strong impact on my emotions, I learned to feel them in my body, to allow them like any other emotion because that was part of this moment's experience.
 I am still traveling on this path and I believe it is a life long journey.

 But the good news is that with mindfulness my sleep has improved.
 It is still a sensitive area in my life and whenever something worries me, I can feel it first in my sleep, but it never stays for more than a couple of days.
-It’s almost like a scar from the burnout, reminding me from to time to slow down when things get too hectic or some area in my life needs particular attention.
+It's almost like a scar from the burnout, reminding me from to time to slow down when things get too hectic or some area in my life needs particular attention.
 Mindfulness has taught me to better listen to the signals of my body and to respect them.
 Therefore, I can now perceive worrying thoughts as just another stress symptom.
 Rather than reflecting reality, I have come to notice that they mirror how I am doing and if there are many worrying thoughts, it means that I am a little stressed out.
-So, I listen to the signals and try to give myself a break - going to bed early, taking a walk in the park, saying “no” to a new assignment or engaging in an activity that gives me energy.
+I have understood that they are a stress symptom just like neck pain or tensions in the back and that they are automatic.
+So, I listen to the signals and try to give myself a break - going to bed early, taking a walk in the park, saying "no" to a new assignment or engaging in an activity that gives me energy.

 So when the worrying thoughts about the September rush come, I try to tune into my breathing, watch those thoughts come and go, and in addition add a little note of self-care, by using the words: "may I be calm and gentle with myself in the midst of this".